Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 They may also feel like you don’t need them anymore, so saying no to being friends only reinforces this feeling.
 This jealousy can lead to anger and resentment.

-If you’ve decided to date someone new, your ex most likely wonders your thoughts on them.
+If you’ve decided to date someone new, your ex most likely wonders what your thoughts are concerning them.
 They may think that you compare them to whom you’re dating now and find them not good enough in comparison.

 If you don’t want to be friends with your ex, they might feel like you’re moving on too quickly.
 They may think you don’t care enough to listen to their problems and be a shoulder for them to lean on.